 I’ve been slowly working on my squid quilt.
 I’m sewing the hexies together in angular rows, and I’m on the 14th one (50 altogether).
-I’m hoping that sewing the rows together will not be too hard.
-I would try to sew a couple together now, except I really want to pick out a border fabric first and make extra hexies to go around the whole thing.
+Here’s hoping that sewing the rows together will not be too hard.
+I could try to sew a couple together now.
+Except I really want to pick out a border fabric first and make extra hexies to go around the whole thing.
 If I do that, I should sew the border hexies on the ends of each row before sewing the individual rows together.

 Here’s a quick pic of a cute caterpillar I found on our recycling bin the other day… just wanted to share ~ he’s so cute (check out his little feet)!

 Your squid quilt is looking amazing!
 And the caterpillar DOES totally have cute feet (great picture). 🙂

 I am reading your blog from oldest to newest – here is where I am today.
 Love your squid – so ambitious!
 Save that caterpillar photo.
 I think you just found your next hexie project.
 Think monofiliment fishing line……